Mintz's Back-to-School Backpack Project

 Every year, attorneys and staff purchase gifts of clothing and other needed items for approximately 30 to 35 men and women at the New England Center for Homeless Veterans in Boston.
-The firm’s gift drive started more than 15 years ago, and now the firm is the largest donator of gifts to veterans in Massachusetts.
-It’s our way of saying thank you to the veterans who have sacrificed so much for us, and especially important at a time when more is needed to prevent those who served from falling into homelessness.
+The firm’s gift drive started more than 25 years ago, and now the firm is the largest donator of gifts to veterans in Massachusetts.
+It’s our way of saying thank you to the veterans who have sacrificed so much for us, and it’s especially important at a time when more is needed to prevent those who served from falling into homelessness.

 Meals on Wheels (MOW)

-United Way Pie in the Sky
+Pie in the Sky

-Mintz is a proud supporter of Pie in the Sky, an annual campaign sponsored by Community Servings, an organization which prepares more than 2,000 meals each day and delivers them to individuals with HIV/AIDS and other acute life-threatening illnesses throughout the metro Boston area.
+Mintz is a proud supporter of Pie in the Sky, an annual campaign sponsored by Community Servings, an organization that prepares more than 2,000 meals each day and delivers them to individuals with HIV/AIDS and other acute life-threatening illnesses throughout the metro Boston area.
 Through Pie in the Sky, Mintz sells about 100 pies to employees each Thanksgiving season, raising about $3,000 for the organization.